Georgios Papadopoulos: 21 April 1967: Coup d'état

 That same year, on 21 April, a month before the general elections, Colonel Papadopoulos, along with fellow middle-ranking Army officers, led a successful coup, taking advantage of the volatile political situation that had arisen from a conflict between the young King Constantine II and the popular former prime minister, Geórgios Papandreou.
 Papadopoulos used his power gained from the coup to try to place Papandreou under house arrest and re-engineer the Greek political landscape rightward.
 Papadopoulos, along with the other junta members, are known in Greece by the term Aprilianoi ('Aprilians'), denoting the month of the coup.
 The term Aprilianoi has become synonymous with the term "dictators of 1967–1974".

 Regime of the Colonels

-King Constantine appointed a new government nominally headed by Constantine Kollias.
+King Constantine appointed a new government nominally headed by Konstantinos Kollias.
 However, from the early stages, Papadopoulos was the strongman of the new regime.
 He was appointed Minister of National Defense and Minister of the Presidency in the Kollias government, and his position was further enhanced after the King's abortive counter-coup on 13 December, when Papadopoulos replaced Kollias as Prime Minister.
 Not content with that, on 21 March 1972, he nominated himself Regent of Greece, succeeding General Geórgios Zoitakis.

 Torture of political prisoners in general, and communists in particular, was not out of the question.
 Examples included severe beatings, isolation and, according to some sources, pulling out fingernails.